mathababhassan/mathababhassan/READme.md

 # Hi there, I'm Mathaba Hassan 👋

 Welcome to my GitHub profile!
 I'm a software engineering student at UTM with a passion for solving real-world problems through technology.
+# About Me
+## 🎯 Goals
+I'm passionate about data science and statistics.
+My goal is to work on projects that improve people's lives, especially through technology that helps solve real-world problems.

 ## 🌱 Technology and Information System [Projects, Assignments, Labs]
 - **[DesignThinkingMindSync](https://github.com/mathababhassan/SECP1513-Design-Thinking-MindSync)**